KGArgyropoulos/TCP-SERVER-CRAWLER/README.md

     * Connection closes after sending a request.
 - Implementation:
     * What we described above, meaning the communication between server and client, is achieved over sockets.
 There are 2 socket connections, working at the command and the serving port.
     * threadPool: the most interesting developing choice is the use o a threadPool (httpd_threads.c).
 At first, threads notify the main functions that they are ready so that main can continue.
 Then they block untill main notifies them there's been a new request they need to proceed.
 Each thread takes a fileDescriptor from the queue, reads the request, answers it and writes it to the appropriate fd.
-Then it notifies main that the job is done and waits in the pool until it needs to be reused.
+Then it notifies main that the job is done and waits in the pool until it needs to be re-used.

 # Web Crawler